NLeSC/guide/best_practices/language_guides/python.md

 Using `pytest` is preferred over `unittest`, `pytest` has a much more concise syntax and supports many useful features.

 Please make sure the command `python setup.py test` can be used to run your tests.
-When using `pytest`, this can be easily configured as described [here](https://docs.pytest.org/en/latest/goodpractices.html#integrating-with-setuptools-python-setup-py-test-pytest-runner).
+When using `pytest`, this can be easily configured as described in the [`pytest` documentation](https://docs.pytest.org/en/latest/goodpractices.html#integrating-with-setuptools-python-setup-py-test-pytest-runner).

 ### Code coverage